-- 8.1 Credit is granted for a paper when the prescribed requirements have been successfully completed and the final grade approved by the examination board. - 8.1.1 In order to be granted credit (and the associated points) for a paper, a student shall have been admitted to and enrolled in the programme in accordance with the General Academic Statute, General Academic Regulations and the programme regulation. - 8.1.2 Where credit is granted for a paper, both the points and the grade shall be recorded in the student's official academic record. - 8.1.3 A paper shall only be credited once to a particular qualification. - 8.2 Credit may be granted for prior learning pursuant to Part 4 of these regulations.
+- 8.1 Credit is granted for a paper when the prescribed requirements have been successfully completed and the final grade approved by the examination board. - 8.1.1 In order to be granted credit (and the associated points) for a paper, a student shall have been admitted to and enrolled in the programme in accordance with the General Academic Statute, General Academic Regulations and the programme regulation.

-The University Postgraduate Board for the MPhil.
+1. The University Postgraduate Board for the MPhil.